 Hyatt Regency Hotel: Billed as “the biggest and best New Years celebration anywhere,” the Hyatt’s Big Night New Orleans is part of Big Night America, the largest New Year’s Eve series in the nation.
-Numerous dance floors and party spaces, nine bands (including Big Sam's Funky Nation and Cowboy Mouth) and DJs, cool party favors…did we mention the all-night open bar?
+Numerous dance floors and party spaces, nine bands (including Big Cowboy Mouth, the Brass-A-Holics and Amanda Shaw) and DJs, cool party favors…did we mention the all-night open bar?

-Westin Canal Place Hotel: With sweeping views of the river and two floors of entertainment (the Bucktown All-Stars in the ballroom, DJs in the Plimsoll Club), the Westin’s year-end blowout ranks as one of the city’s best.
+Westin Canal Place Hotel: With sweeping views of the river and two floors of entertainment (the Bucktown All-Stars in the ballroom, DJs on the Riverbend Terrace), the Westin’s year-end blowout ranks as one of the city’s best.
 The tony affair features incredible edibles, a premium open bar and separate VIP rooms for an extra-special experience.

-Marché: The riverfront’s newest NYE venue puts on one of the city’s most opulent parties, with gourmet food stations (crab beignets, beef tenderloin with black truffle sauce, fresh Gulf seafood), free-flowing champagne, live entertainment and killer views.
+Marché: The riverfront’s newest NYE venue puts on one of the city’s most opulent parties, with gourmet food stations, free-flowing champagne, live entertainment and killer views.